Part-Time-Team/scalavelli/README.md

 ### How to execute

-This command produce executable scripts in client and server directories.
+This command produces executable scripts in client and server directories.
 You can execute them with those commands:

 | Project | Linux | Windows |
 | --- | --- | --- |